 Rotisserie cooking doesn't any respect.
 Most grill manufacturers will tell you that you don't need to use a rotisserie because a grill with a lid does the same thing, provides even roasting.
 The standard view of cooking is to move the heat around the food, not the food around the heat.
-These guys probably can't tell the difference between a good brisket sandwich and a Big Mac.
+The following should help clarify these assumptions and show you why this format of cooking is so important.

-There are so many advantages to rotisserie cooking.
-Meats are generally juicier, self-basted and slow roasted.
+Meats are generally juicier, self-basted, and slow roasted.
 There are a few differences between grilling and rotisserie cooking that you need to be aware of.
 The first place to start is with the instruction manual for your particular grill; beyond that, remember that while a lot of grilling is done over a hot fire you need a lot less heat for the rotisserie.

 Many rotisserie units have a counterbalance to help you get it just right.
 We suggest that once you have the food secured to the skewer that you roll the skewer in the palms of your hands to make sure you have a good balance.
 Try slowly rolling it to see if you have a heavy side.
 If the spit is unbalanced, you will put stress on the rotisserie motor and will make one side turn slower than the other causing uneven cooking.
 Adjust until you have a good balance.

 As for cooking times, your best bet is a meat thermometer.
 Cooking charts might be a good guide but differences in wind, air temperature, equipment, etc. will throw these calculations off.
 The thermometer will tell you when the food is cooked.
 Best guess just won't cut it.